 So how does one obtain clients?
 This is done by ensuring that your business receives a consistent volume of leads or inquiries from parties interested in your services.
 The practice of obtaining these leads is most often referred to as lead generation.

 Lead generation is often one of the more challenging things a new SEO agency has to deal with.
-Chances are you’ll barely have the time to do search engine optimization for your own website, let alone pay for advertising.
+If you’re just starting out, you’ll probably only have a limited advertising budget and barely have the time to do search engine optimization for your own website.
 But while lead generation can be challenging and potentially expensive for new agencies, there are, nonetheless, plenty of opportunities for developing your lead generation efforts that will only require perseverance, sincerity, and a bit of luck.

 We managed to grow SearchWorks from a small startup of just five people into a fairly large and highly respected agency using the lead generation ideas below.
 The great thing about some of these methods is that you can gradually put less work into them as time goes on.
 Hopefully, you can use our hard-earned experiences in SEO lead generation to sustainably grow your own SEO business as well.